Label

-A label (as distinct from signage) is a piece of paper, plastic film, cloth, metal, or other material affixed to a container or product, on which is written or printed information or symbols about the product or item.
+A label (as distinct from signage) is a piece of paper, plastic film, cloth, metal, or other material affixed to a container or product.
+Labels are most often affixed to packaging and containers using an adhesive, or sewing when affixed to clothing.
+Labels contain printed information or symbols about the product or item.
 Information printed directly on a container or article can also be considered labelling.

 Labels have many uses, including promotion and providing information on a product's origin, the manufacturer (e.g., brand name), use, safety, shelf-life and disposal, some or all of which may be governed by legislation such as that for food in the UK or United States.
 Methods of production and attachment to packaging are many and various and may also be subject to internationally recognised standards.
 In many countries, hazardous products such as poisons or flammable liquids must have a warning label.

 Uses

 Labels may be used for any combination of identification, information, warning, instructions for use, environmental advice or advertising.
 They may be stickers, permanent or temporary labels or printed packaging.